State Mediation Grants

 How are proposals selected?

-Certification by the Administrator, FSA, that mediation program meets the requirements of Section 501 (c) of Title V of the Agricultural Credit Act (Public Law 100-233) as amended; application meets requirements of 7 CFR 785.4. of the FSA regulations to be implemented.
+Certification by the Administrator, FSA, that the Certified Mediation Program meets the requirements of Section 501 (c) of Title V of the Agricultural Credit Act (Public Law 100-233) as amended; application meets requirements of 7 CFR 785.4 of the FSA regulations.

 How may assistance be used?

-Grants will be used only to pay the allowable costs of operation and administration of the components of a qualifying State’s mediation program.
-Costs of services other than mediation services to covered persons within the State are not considered part of the cost of operation and administration of the mediation program.
+Grants made under this part will be used only to pay the allowable costs of operation and administration of the components of a qualifying State’s Certified Mediation Program that have been certified as specified in §785.3(a)(2).
+Costs of services other than mediation services to covered issues and covered persons within the State are not considered part of the cost of operation and administration of the Certified Mediation Program for the purpose of determining the amount of a grant award.
+Specific categories of costs allowable under the State's Certified Mediation Program include, and are limited to: (§785.4(c)(1)) Subject to applicable cost principles in 2 CFR 200, subpart E, allowable costs for operation and administration are limited to those that are reasonable and necessary to carry out the State's Certified Mediation Program in providing mediation services for covered persons within the State.

 What are the requirements after being awarded this opportunity?